Energy grants - the ultimate guide

 Warm Home Discount

 The Warm Home Discount offers those at risk of fuel poverty direct financial support in the form of a £140 rebate off their winter electricity bill.
 It’s a government grant that’s offered by all the big utility providers, although if you’re a customer of a small energy supplier, it’s worth checking because many do still offer this annual credit.

 Who is eligible for the Warm Home Discount and how do I apply?

 If you get the Guarantee Credit element of Pension Credit you’ll receive it automatically, without even having to apply.

-But other customers are eligible too, such as those on a low-income, or people who get certain means-tested benefits.
-Each supplier has their own eligibility criteria, which is approved by the regulator Ofgem, if you’re an npower customer you can find out if you’re eligible for the grant by visiting our Warm Home Discount page or by calling 0330 100 8669.
-View call charge information.
+But other customers are eligible too, such as those on a low income, or people who get certain means-tested benefits.
+Each supplier has their own eligibility criteria, which is approved by the regulator Ofgem.
+If you’re an npower customer you can find out if you’re eligible for the grant by visiting our page.

 What else do I need to know about the Warm Home Discount?